jamibillou/joblr/README.md

 Bugfixes
 --------

+- change logos and catchphrases in social media dev centers
 - hide social profiles (title) from image modal if there is none
 - protect public pages access from signed_in users
 - add a flash to failed linkedin import (authentification)